samreality4/MovieProject/README.md

 # movieproject

-This is a movie app that showcases all the trendinging popular and highest rated movies.
+This is a wonderful movie app that showcases all the trendinging popular and highest rated movies.

 ## Features